 High-intensity interval training, also known as HIIT, can come across as a bit intimidating.
 Just hearing the words high-intensity has the power to create a negative impression of the workout, right?
-Well, try not to let the name scare you away, as HIIT can be an extremely effective type of workout.
+Well, try not to let the name scare you away, as HIIT is an extremely effective type of workout.
+For example, research is showing that just 30 minutes of HIIT can be just as, if not more, effective than 60 minutes of steady state cardio, wow!
+HIIT, think of it as working smarter, not harder.

 Understanding High-Intensity Interval Training